Dalat City - Flowers, Food and Crazy Mazes

 egg noodles, wonton, char sui pork, sausage and a bone in piece of pork crowd a bowl of wonton soup.
 Taken in Da Lat Central Vietnam

-The bowls here were piled high with char sui pork, bone in meltingly tender joints and of course, wonton.
+The bowls here were piled high with char sui pork, bone in meltingly tender pork joints and, of course, wonton.
 The egg noodles were perfectly firm with a wonderful snappy chew.
 All in all it was a fantastic bowl of noodles and a nice change from the more traditional Vietnamese food we had been having.
-Also, they were really cheap, the big bowl with everything in it only cost us 35,000 each (£1.08 or $1.37)!
+Also, they were really cheap, the big bowl with everything in it only cost us 35,000 VND each (£1.08 or $1.37)!

 For dumplings we headed to Há Cảo Trần Lê.
 Another small shop with big tastes.
 They do a full menu of cheap and delicious dumplings but we opted to have the special dumplings in soup.
 The wontons were delicious with wafer thin wrappers and peppery pork fillings.
 The special dumplings however were on another level.
 Lurking at the bottom of our bowls these enormous dumplings dwarfed any of the other offerings.
 A whole prawn was wrapped in minced pork before being encased in a delicate wrap.
 It was fantastic!
 A bowl of the special dumpling noodle soup costs 45,000 (£1.39 or $1.77).